DEPARTMENT OF POLITICAL SCIENCE

 The Challenges of the Politics of East Asian Development

-This course examines political, economic, social and legal dimensions of changes taking place in post-Soviet Eastern Europe.
-(Not available for credit to students holding WLU credit for PO691e.)
+This course examines political, economic, social and legal dimensions of changes taking place in post-communist states of Eastern Europe and the former Soviet Union, and compares them with similar processes in selected former authoritarian states in Southern Europe, Latin America and Asia.
+(Not available for credit to students holding credit for PO487, PO497y or PO691e.)

 Directed Research I